 Energy is contagious.
 Equip your mature understanding with the energy of your junior, it will definitely form a winning combination for organizational success.

 Last but not the least, it makes great sense for you to take the opinions of young guns about cutting-edge technologies.
-Since they tend to stay abreast of the latest technologies, their tech-related suggestions and advices will ensure good decision making.
+Since they tend to stay abreast of the latest technologies, their tech-related suggestions and advice will ensure good decision making.

 Remember, the approach—Since you work for me, I can't learn from you—will soon be a passé.
 Gear up for the new normal in corporate learning.